 The Himba people are a primarily oral community of 60,000 speakers.
 Though they were highly open to the gospel, there were few believers among them—primarily because many Himba people thought the Bible was only for people who could read.
 Oral Bible Translation, which produced the materials on the MP3 players, bridged that gap.

-“Mark is a highly oral Gospel,” says Samuel Chiang, President and CEO of Seed Company and an orality expert.
+“Mark is a highly oral Gospel,” says Samuel Chiang, former President and CEO of Seed Company and an orality expert.
 “It is particularly well-suited to people from a storytelling culture.”

 “We are hearing stories of villages gathering around the campfire, listening and learning, of children tending flocks deep in the [Kaokoveld region of Namibia] and singing the songs to each other.”